isomerpages/moe-lakesidepri/index.md

             Post Matters.”
           link_text: Check more here
           link_url: /cyber-kindness/
+        - title: Online Overseas Cultural Exchange Programme with Anubansamsen School
+          date: 23 July 2025
+          announcement: On 23 July, our Lakers had a meaningful online cultural exchange session with students from Anubansamsen School, a school in Bangkok, Thailand.
+          link_text: Check more here
+          link_url: /overseas-cultural-anubansamsen/
         - title: Model Class Award (Term 2)
           date: 23 July 2025
           announcement: The Model Class Awards (MCA) is a school-wide initiative that